 Amazon Synopsis

-A special thanks to Jenny Kales for providing winner’s choice of print or an e-book copy of A STEW TO A KILL.
-Print copy limited to U.S. residents only.
-Contest ends Thursday, October 25, 2018 at 11:59 pm PST.
+A special thanks to Barbara Ross for providing a winner with a print copy of STEAMED OPEN.
+Contest ends Sunday, December 23, 2018 at 11:59 pm PST and is limited to U.S. residents.
 Please use the Rafflecopter box located below to enter.
-The winners will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)
+The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 - 1 teaspoon baking powder